RogueRope/docs/content/docs/main/precamp.md

 toc: true

 ---
-On Monday and Tuesday buildup will start.
+From Monday till wednesday at noon we will build up the campsite for the event.

 There's room for 20 people to build.